melvin1v/Ultrasonic_Sensor_Distance/README.md

 The Serial Monitor on the Arduino IDE provides live data straight from the sensor and can be seen below.
 <img width="1470" alt="Screenshot 2022-08-28 at 16 54 26" src="https://user-images.githubusercontent.com/79267473/187083214-d52f3ce2-8649-46cc-a8a7-940b919eb5f8.png">

-The Serial Plotter on the Arduino IDE plots the live data from the sensor and produces a real-time graph.
+The Serial Plotter on the Arduino IDE plots the live data from the sensor and produces a real-time graph.The red plot represents time whilst the purple plot represents distance.
 <img width="1470" alt="Screenshot 2022-08-28 at 16 54 59" src="https://user-images.githubusercontent.com/79267473/187083299-7ef89c2c-9a0f-465f-b3f0-0a9c7e3ee261.png">